maxim-zhao/bmp2tilecompressors/README.md

 There's no trivial answer to the question "which compressor is best".
 There can be wide variation in performance between compressors depending on your data; you may want to try a few options for your specific use case.

+Don't like the graph?
+The underlying data is in [benchmark/benchmark-results.json], I'm happy to accept improvements.
+If you invoke `py benchmark.py plot show` it will reproduce the graph.

 Other compressors
 ----